HDest-Community/Booster-Jets/README.md

 ### Usage
 ---
+- Use Item: Turn on.
+- Use + Use Item: If turned off, enable charging.
+- Jump: If turned on, gain boost to current momentum.
-- Use item to turn it on, and jump.
-Hold sprint to trade vertical velocity boost for horizontal.
+- Sprint + Jump: Same as above but trade vertical velocity boost for horizontal.

+### Notes
+---
 - Cost scales with how encumbered you are.
-- Make sure you have batteries in your inventory to charge the jets from when inactive.
 - You can and probably will incap yourself with it so watch out.

-### Notes
----
 - Booster jets are found naturally in the world.
 - Loadout code is `bsj`.